coderefinery/2023-09-19-workshop/content/communication/2023-09-25-week-2-about-to-start.md

 Dear all,

-CodeRefinery workshop week 2 about to start - we are very much looking forward.
+CodeRefinery workshop week 2 is about to start - we are very much looking forward.

 This week is like a mini-seminar series containing topics related to reproducibility and reusability.
 You are welcome to invite colleagues to join, also just for a part of it.